Palta Software Engineer Salary | €55.8K-€71.6K+ | Levels.fyi

 The median Software Engineer compensation in Cyprus package at Palta totals €71.6K per year.
-View the base salary, stock, and bonus breakdowns for Palta's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Palta's total compensation packages.
 Last updated: 11/3/2025

 Company